xkaspa46/digital-electronics-2022/labs/project2/project.md

 ## Brief hardware of description Servo motor and schematic

-This section is reserved for a short description of each element our project is composed of.
-It also includes separated wiring schemes corresponding to each one of used hardware for better orientation.
+This section is reserved for a short description of an element our project is composed of.
+It also includes wiring scheme.

 <a name="servo"></a>